 As most instances of belt squeal are belt-related in some way or form, we recommend that you always try with an OEM belt before spending time and money on the clutches themselves.

-A new belt will need a few miles of running time to break in.
-Allow the specified break-in period to finish, as this may be all that it takes to remove the belt noise.
+A new belt will need a few miles of run-time to break in.
+Allow the specified break-in period to complete, as this may be all it takes to remove the belt noise.

 When the belt wears, some people remove one or more clutch shims.
 This will slightly decrease the width between the sheaves, compensating for belt wear.
 Maybe you did this some time ago, or a previous owner may have done it.